 Flight: Aer LingusReturn flights from Gatwick to Belfast City Airport from £55.98 per person.

-Read this article offline with GPSmyCity on your iOS device
+Read this article offline with GPSmyCity on your phone or iPad

-After clicking on the link, please proceed to download the GPSmyCity app to your iOS device.
+After clicking on the link, please proceed to download the GPSmyCity app to your phone or iPad.
 When the app is launched on your device, you will automatically enter the article page.
 This allows you to read the article offline.
 You also have the option to upgrade.
-Once upgraded, the article will be linked to an offline map and GPS navigator so you can use it to visit the points of interest described in the article.
+Once upgraded, the article will be linked to an offline map and GPS navigator making it super easy to visit the points of interest described in the article.

 Check out more of Travel With Kat’s boards created on moodAway